FrankLef/eflRethinking/README.md

 # eflRethinking
-Helpers to solve practices from Rthinking, 2nd edition
+Helpers to solve practices from Rethinking, 2nd edition